alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

    5. `multi_round`        - optional. a vector in c("Week X", "Week Y", "Week Z", "etc.") format with multiple "rounds" of a competition, again exactly as they appear in the database.
    6. `month_year`         - optional. the string for the month and year of the competition in "M_YYYY" format (no leading zeroes for month).
    7. `location_complete`  - optional. assign TRUE to this if you only want to calculate stats for matches with complete location data (will have "yes" in the location.data column in the database)
    8. `location`            - optional. different from `location_complete`.
-Assign "zones" to this if you want a stats tables with stats broken down by zones of the field, or assign "thirds" to this if you want a stats table with stas broken down by thirds of the field.
+Assign "zones" to this if you want a stats tables with stats broken down by zones of the field, assign "thirds" to this if you want a stats table with stas broken down by thirds of the field, or assing "wings" to this if you want a stats table with stats broken down by left wing, center, and right wing of the field.
    9. `per_90`             - optional. assign TRUE to this you want to add "per 90" stats to your stats table
    10. `database`           - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
 * Run this, with the above arguments filled in: